Motion Setup Functions

 $rampValueDecel The ramp value to set during decelerations.

-The DefaultAxisRampType Parameter configures the axis ramp mode (rate-based or time-based) used by the axis after a controller reset.
-The DefaultAxisRampRate Parameter and DefaultAxisRampTime Parameter specify the ramp rate or ramp time used by default.
+The DefaultAxisRampType Parameter configures the axis ramp mode (rate-based or a time-based) that the axis uses after a controller reset.
+The DefaultAxisRampRate Parameter and DefaultAxisRampTime Parameter specify the ramp rate or ramp time used by the default.

 function SetupCoordinatedRampValue($rampMode as RampMode, $rampValue as real)